isovector/reasonablypolymorphic.com/wip/higher-kinded-data.markdown

   Person <$> name <*> age
 ```

+Not a very interesting change is it?
+But the intrigue lies in how little needed
-Interestingly enough, only our type and pattern match needed to change from our
+to change.
+As you can see, only our type and pattern match needed to change from
-original implementation.
-The neat thing is, now that we have consolidated
+our original implementation.
+What's neat here is that we have now consolidated
+`Person` and `MaybePerson` into the same representation, and therefore they are
+no longer related only in a nominal sense.

-`Person` and `MaybePerson`, we can write a version of `validate` that will work
+We can write a version of `validate` that will work for any higher-kinded
-for any higher-kinded datatype.
+datatype.

-We turn to [`GHC.Generics`][generics].
-If you're unfamiliar with them, they
+The secret is to turn to [`GHC.Generics`][generics].
+If you're unfamiliar with
-provide an isomorphism from a regular Haskell datatype to a generic
+them, they provide an isomorphism from a regular Haskell datatype to a generic
-representation that can be manipulated by a clever programmer (ie: us.)
+representation that can be structurally manipulated by a clever programmer (ie:
+us.)
+By providing code for what to do for constant types, products and
+coproducts, we can get GHC to write type-independent code for us.
+It's a really
+neat technique that will tickle your toes if you haven't seen it before.

 [generics]: https://www.stackage.org/haddock/lts-11.0/base-4.10.1.0/GHC-Generics.html

-To start, we need to define a typeclass that will be the workhorse of our
+To start with, we need to define a typeclass that will be the workhorse of our
 transformation.
 In my experience, this is always the hardest part -- the types
 of these generic-transforming functions are exceptionally abstract and in my
 opinion, very hard to reason about.
 I came up with this: